axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Temperature spike

-If tank temperature rises above 72 degrees Fahrenheit (22 degrees Celsius) due to a heat wave, equipment failure, or room heating, a partial water change with cooler (but not cold) dechlorinated water can help lower the temperature.
-Match the replacement water to 60 to 64 degrees Fahrenheit (16 to 18 degrees Celsius) and change 20 to 30 percent.
+If tank temperature rises above 72°F (22°C) due to a heat wave, equipment failure, or room heating, a partial water change with cooler dechlorinated water can help lower the temperature.
+Match the replacement water to 60-64°F (16-18°C) and change 20 to 30 percent.
 Do not add ice directly to the tank.
-The temperature guide and heat spike emergency guide cover detailed cooling protocols.
+The temperature guide covers detailed cooling protocols and the underlying axolotl-thermal-tolerance biology.

 Post-medication

-Antibiotics and antifungals often kill or suppress nitrifying bacteria as a side effect.
+Many aquarium antibiotics and antifungals kill or suppress nitrifying bacteria as a side effect.
 After completing a medication course, perform a 30 to 50 percent water change to remove residual medication, then test ammonia and nitrite daily for at least one week.
 The biological filter may partially or fully crash during treatment, requiring temporary fish-in cycling management until the colony recovers.

 How do you perform a partial water change safely?